GeekyAubergine/zoeaubert.me/posts/2015/glory-unto-four.md

 title: Glory Unto Four
 slug: glory-unto-four
 date: 2015-01-25
-description: I made a meme programming language and it was terrible.
+description: I made a meme programming language and it was terrible
 tags: ['Programming']
 ---